Board for Mission and Ministry

 Elected from Synod: The Revd Lucy Davis, The Rev’d Canon Elizabeth Hughes, The Rev’d Ysmena Pentelow, Mrs Janet Bird, Mr Philip Habershon, Mrs Patricia Humber

-Appointed by Bishop’s Council: The Revd Charles Hudson, Mr Christopher Carr, four vacancies
+Appointed by Bishop’s Council: The Revd Charles Hudson, Mr Christopher Carr, Mrs Elaine Gold, Miss Brittany Webb, (two vacancies)

 Dates of Meetings in 2019: